-In addition to hearing appeals for academic dismissal, the Academic Standards Committee meets with students who are being reviewed for violations of Academic Honesty.
+The Academic Standards Committee may meet with students who are being reviewed for violations of academic honesty or academic standing.

 If a student fails to appear before the Academic Standards Committee, no other appeal is allowed.
 The decision of the Academic Standards Committee is final.